-The Company is not exposed to material price risk with respect to commodity or equity prices, other than the warrant liability (note 15).
+The Company is not exposed to material price risk with respect to commodity or equity prices, other than the warrant liability (note 18).

-20. Fair Value of Financial Assets and Liabilities
+21. Fair Value of Financial Assets and Liabilities

-The Company's financial instruments at March 31, 2020 include cash, restricted cash, trade accounts receivable, Investment in Legend Oil and Gas Ltd., accounts payable, accrued liabilities and warrant liability.
+The Company's financial instruments at September 30, 2021 include cash, restricted cash, trade accounts receivable, Investment in Legend Oil and Gas Ltd., accounts payable, accrued liabilities, note payable and warrant liability.
 The carrying amounts of cash, restricted cash, trade accounts receivable and accounts payable approximate their fair value amounts due to the relatively short periods to maturity of these items or because they are receivable or payable on demand.
+The fair value of the note payable approximates carrying value as it bears a market rate of interest.
 The investment in Legend Oil and Gas Ltd., and the warrant liability are reported at their fair values.